AmpersandJS/ampersand/template/shared/README.md

 # {{{title}}}

-This app was generated with the [humanjs cli tool](http://docs.humanjavascript.com).
+This app was generated with the [ampersand cli tool](http://ampersandjs.com/learn/quick-start-guide).

 ## How to run it